 Chatham Daily News article published June 15, 2018 By Daily News Staff A Chatham family physician has been recognized with a prestigious award for her faculty work.
 Dr. Susan Munro recently received the Schulich Award of Excellence for Faculty in Community/Distributed Sites, from Western University, during an event in London.

-Calling all AFHTO Members to shine a light on your team’s accomplishments.
-Nominate an outstanding team or individual for a “Bright Lights” Award by July 26, 2017.
+Calling all AFHTO Members- it’s time to shine a light on your team’s accomplishments.
+Nominate an outstanding team or individual for a “Bright Lights” Award by July 20, 2018.

 The “Bright Lights” Awards recognize leadership, outstanding work and significant progress being made to improve the value delivered by interprofessional primary care teams across Ontario.
-Select award recipients will receive an education grant valued at $3,000.
+Select award recipients will receive an education grant.
 “Bright Lights” Award recipients are: